 Rush is unrolling SCREENINGS FOR UNMET SOCIAL-DETERMINANT-OF-HEALTH NEEDS across primary care, the emergency department, and inpatient units.
 SOCIAL WORKERS & PATIENT NAVIGATORS follow up on identified needs, whether sending patients home with a NowPow-curated resource list, sending them home with food, or a comprehensive care plan rooted in patient-identified goals and priorities to address complex and intersecting needs,

 The screenings are an integrated part of Rush’s Community Health Implementation Plan and institutional commitment to equity.
 Rush is an active participant in collaboratives to GROW PROJECTS & SHARE LEARNINGS - from local (West Side ConnectED) to national (Health Leads’s Collaborative to Advance Social Health Integration (CASHI) initiative and the Institute for Healthcare Improvement’s Pursuing Equity initiative),

-Our COLLABORATIVE CARE TEAM integrates depression screenings into primary care visits at Rush’s 15 primary care practices, and provides comprehensive follow-up care management to ensure patients and families get the support needed to address depressive symptoms and any other biopsychosocial needs.
+Our COLLABORATIVE CARE TEAM integrates depression screenings into primary care visits across all of Rush’s primary care practices, and provides comprehensive wrap-around services to ensure patients and families get the support needed to address depressive symptoms and any other biopsychosocial needs.

 Our approach builds on the efforts of many collaborative care initiatives across the country and specifically engages social work’s BROAD & DEEP SKILLSET to address various aspects of life that may be contributing to depressive symptoms, in addition to using a curated care plan to ensure patients are connected to the appropriate level of mental health support.